amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

             Method: any
 ```

-36. Go to Project Dashboard and observe the project goes through CodePipeline.
-Once completed, go to Lambda Function and observer Tracing is enabled.
+36. Go to the Project Dashboard and observe the project as it goes through CodePipeline.
+Once completed, go to the Lambda Function and observe that Tracing is enabled.

 ![](images/17.png)

-37. Go to API Gateway console to enable x-ray Tracing.
-Select API gateway for this project then select Stage.
+37. Go to the API Gateway console to enable X-Ray Tracing.
+Select API Gateway for this project then select Stage.
 For both Prod and Staging, enable X-Ray Tracing.

 ![](images/18.png)